 Inaccurate guest maps can end up placing guests several metres from their actual location.
 Especially in parks with lots of different attractions, consistently poor map accuracy can ruin the guest experience.

 To solve this problem, park maps need to show guests exactly where they are within an attraction.
-Because not all guests might have WiFi on their phones, park maps must use GPS navigation features on guest devices and work when internet connectivity is not available.
+Because not all guests might have Wi-Fi on their phones, park maps must use GPS navigation features on guest devices and work when internet connectivity is not available.

-Accuracy is not just about location.
-It also has a lot to do with navigation.
-When guests use a digital map to find their way around a park, they expect to be directed to where they want to be.
-Not an arbitrary point close to their destination.
+Accuracy is not just about location, it also has a lot to do with navigation.
+When guests use a digital map to find their way around a park, they expect to be directed to where they want to be, not an arbitrary point close to their destination.

 This means that someone who uses a map to find out how to get to a rollercoaster needs to be directed to the ride's entry point and not to the rollercoaster itself.